smartcorelib/smartcorelib.org/user_guide/unsupervised.md

 .unwrap();
 ```

 DBSCAN is good for data which contains clusters of similar density.
-If you visualize results using scatter plot you will see that each concentrical circle is assigned to a separate cluster.
+If you visualize results using a scatter plot you will see that each concentric circle is assigned to a separate cluster.

 <figure class="image" align="center">
   <img src="{{site.baseurl}}/assets/imgs/circles.svg" alt="DBSCAN" class="img-fluid img-thumbnail">